swcarpentry/good-enough-practices-in-scientific-computing/index.md

 6. Metadata is stored explicitly in `data` as well
     *   Source(s) of data
     *   Meanings and units of fields
+    *   Stored in machine-readable form whenever possible
-    *   Stored as data not as text (e.g., a CSV table of data descriptors, not paragraphs of prose)
+        *   E.g., a CSV table of data descriptors, not paragraphs of prose

 Remember that even text---often thought of as a lowest common denominator---can be painful.
 [Jenny Bryan][bryan-comment-text] writes: